meertensinstituut/clariah-wp3-vre/demo/README.md

   - goto `Data > Services VRE > Service`
   - click `Set Service`
   - enable all fields in the `Fields` tab

+## Create your own recipe
+Want to wrap your own service in a VRE recipe?
+See `./tika/README.md` for an example.